AndoryuRenoa/MochiJumpWeb-SinglePackageDeployment/README.md

 3. Create new mailer api for sending emails for account activation [Done]

-4. Create form validators
+4. Create form validators [Done]

-5. Set up https for mochijump.com
+5. Set up https for mochijump.com [Done]

 ## Notes

-I've got the SSL certificate.
-Need to deploy it in the Spring app
+This is currently live.
+No longer directly working in the repo due to sensative material